Medical Tourism for Guyana Residents: Complete Guide to Affordable Healthcare in Colombia and Panama

 Do Guyanese Citizens Need a Visa for Medical Tourism?

-No, Guyanese passport holders need no visa for Panama, Colombia, or Mexico.
-Panama allows 180 days visa-free.
-Colombia allows 90 days, extendable to 180 days.
+No, Guyanese passport holders need no visa for short-stay medical travel to Panama, Colombia, or Mexico.
+Panama allows 90 days visa-free.
+Colombia allows 90 days on entry, extendable up to 180 days through an in-country renewal.
 Mexico allows 180 days.
 You need only a valid passport with six months remaining validity and proof of return travel.

 Are Hospitals in Colombia and Panama Accredited?

 Yes, top hospitals hold JCI accreditation.
 JCI is the global gold standard for hospital quality and patient safety.
 Panama’s Hospital Punta Pacifica has a Johns Hopkins Medicine affiliation.
-Colombia operates five JCI-accredited hospitals.
-Guyana has no JCI-accredited hospitals, only ISO certifications.
+Colombia operates multiple JCI-accredited hospitals.
+Guyana has no JCI-accredited hospitals, only ISO lab certifications such as ISO 15189 at the GPHC pathology lab and Balwant Singh’s Hospital.

 What Happens If I Have Complications After Returning Home?